Your Bag

 What Is Castor Oil?

 Castor oil is a thick, odorless oil made from the beans of the castor plant, Ricinus communis, naturally found in Africa, India, and South America.
-Its usage dates back to ancient Egypt, where Egyptians used it as lamp fuel and then later during medicinal and beauty treatments.
+Its usage dates back to ancient Egypt, where Egyptians used it as lamp fuel and then later during beauty treatments.
 It's said that even Cleopatra believed that castor oil would brighten the whites of her eyes.

 Are you in a hurry?